mturk/cygwrun/README.md

  -k        keep extra posix environment variables.
  -K        keep trailing path separators for paths.
  -f        convert all unknown posix absolute paths
+ -n <ENV>  do not translate ENV variable(s)
+           multiple variables are comma separated.
  -s        do not translate environment variables.
  -S        do not translate arguments.
  -q        do not print errors to stderr.